AdediranTaiwo/LITA-Excel-Project-1/README.md

   After cleaning the file, another column was created to calculate the Total Sales and the formula used in calculating it is Quantity* unit price.
 Double clicking on the first result gave me the results for the other columns.
 I then proceed to calculating the average sales for each of the products.

+### Results

+AVERAGE SALES PER PRODUCTS

+- Average sales for shirts 326.5636
+- Average sales for shoes  308.6965
+- Average Sales for hat    158.8122
+- Average  Sales for socks 121.8228
+- Average sales for jacket  139.9395
+- Average sales for Gloves  200.0674

 ### Data Visualization
 ```
 PIVOT TABLE FOR SALES DATA PROJECT.xlsx
 ```

 ## Excel Project 2 (Customer Data)

 ### ABSTRACT